quozd/awesome-dotnet/README.md

 ## Algorithms and Data structures

 * [Algorithmia](https://github.com/SolutionsDesign/Algorithmia) - Algorithm and data-structure library for .NET 3.5 and up.
 Algorithmia contains sophisticated algorithms and data-structures like graphs, priority queues, command, undo-redo and more.
+* [C# Algorithms](https://github.com/aalhour/C-Sharp-Algorithms) - A C# plug-and-play class-library project of standard Data Structures and Algorithms.
+It contains 35+ Data Structures and 30+ Algorithms designed as Object-Oriented isolated components.

 ## API